k2view-academy/K2View-Academy/academy/Broadway/Training_Level_1/23_broadway_exam.md

 #### Question 20: Invoke a Flow for Multiple Instances

-Given that a Broadway flow executes business logic (for example, customer ID) on one instance, can this flow be run for several instances?
+Can a Broadway flow that executes business logic (for example, customer ID) on one instance be run on several instances?
 If yes - how?

 \- A:  It is not possible.